AFL New Zealand Premiership

 - I understand that my initial indications of availability are subject to my selection based on performance, attendance and behavior

-- I understand that reasonable notice must be given to AFLNZ in regards to travel and commitment changes to ensure there is no financial difficulties suffered by AFLNZ or myself
+- I understand that reasonable notice must be given to AFLNZ, regarding travel and commitment changes to ensure there is no financial difficulties suffered by AFLNZ or myself

 Code of Conduct